dustinpfister/blog_posts/_posts/js-operator-precedence.md

 No matter what else is going on anything inside the parentheses or grouping if you prefer will be preformed first.

 ## 4 - Assignment - Precedence 3

+When it comes to the order of operations in javaScript the assignment operator is fairly low on the list.
+So low in fact that for most expressions it will be preformed last.